Jeremy-Cleland/Jeremy-Cleland.github.io/code301/Class-0.md

 - Q: What are the advantages of using component-based architecture?

-  - A: Ease of deployment, Reduced cost, Ease of development, Reusable, Modification of technical complexity, Reliability, Independent.
+  - A: Ease of deployment, Reduced cost, Ease of development, Reusable, Modification of technical complexity, Reliability and Independent.

 [What is Props and How to Use it in React](https://itnext.io/what-is-props-and-how-to-use-it-in-react-da307f500da0#:~:text=“Props”%20is%20a%20special%20keyword,way%20from%20parent%20to%20child)